HTTP-218/Endpoint_Verification/README.md

-# Google CAA Compliance Tool
+# CAA Compliance Tool for Google Workspace

-This PowerShell script checks whether your Windows device is compliant with Google Context-Aware Access (CAA) requirements and offers to fix common non-compliant issues.
+This PowerShell-based utility checks, and optionally fixes, your Windows device for compliance with Google Context-Aware Access (CAA) policies

+There are three included scripts:

+- **CAA-ComplianceFix.ps1**
+  Full tool that checks and fixes issues.
+Requires admin privileges.

+- **CAA-ComplianceScan.ps1**
+  Scans and reports compliance without making changes.
+Does not require admin privileges.

+- **Install-EVHelper.ps1**
+  Checks for and installs the Google Endpoint Verification Helper if missing.
+Requires admin privileges.

+The `Fix` script includes both the scan and install scripts, as well as an additional firewall fix.
+The `Scan` script is best used for internally managed devices as it doesn't require admin rights to run.

 ## Prerequisites